Pimples after microneedling - why do you get them and how do you avoid them?

 Quick check: normal reaction or warning sign?

-If you experience a severe reaction, you should stop treatment and consult with healthcare or a skin therapist.
+If you experience a severe reaction, you should stop the treatment and consult with healthcare or a skin therapist.

 How to avoid acne after microneedling?